Let’s take a trip down memory lane for a moment and remember a time you were given a task you didn’t understand.

 Positive responses on social media boost their self-esteem.
 Negative responses destroy it.

 If you feel panicked about that happening to your kid, you’re not alone!

 Tempting as it sounds, taking social media away isn’t the solution.
-Yes, it might break the immediate addiction but if you haven’t given your kid tools to actively build their self-confidence, they’re set up to fail.
+Yes, it might remove the immediate threat but if you haven’t given your kid tools to actively build their self-esteem, they’re set up to fail.

 They’ve been assigned a task with none of the help they need.

-Your kid needs online and offline tools to build self-confidence that doesn’t rely on like counts.
+Your kid needs online and offline tools to build self-esteem that doesn’t rely on like counts.